England , Wales and Scotland Tour - 2025

 Fast forward to 25th September 2025 (Chaturthi / চতুর্থী) — Departure Day.

-We left home a little after 11 PM and, miracle of miracles, reached the airport within an hour!
+We left home a little after 11 PM and, and reached the airport within an hour!
 Clearly, the city’s traffic gods were in a generous mood that night.

-When the Qatar Airways counter opened at 12:50 AM, there was already a queue that could give Tirupati a run for its money.
+When the Qatar Airways counter opened at 12:50 AM, there was already a big queue.
 We decided to wait it out, and sure enough — after 35 minutes, the crowd magically disappeared.

 Moral of the story: when a counter opens, let the early birds tire themselves out.
 The patient traveler gets the smooth check-in!